Back to blog

 • Lead Time refers to the time you can hasten the start of a follower project without affecting the former forerunner project.
 This is often used in Finish to Start order to help in speeding up the project schedule.

-• On the other hand, Lag Time is the willful delay put to the start of the follower project.
+• On the other hand, lag time is the willful delay put to the start of the follower project.
 It is a needful factor when reckoning project lengths and schedule network drawings in project management.
 Both Lead and Lag Times greatly affect the dependencies and project dependency bonds, which are needful parts in the Critical Path Method.

 In project management, making clear project dependency bonds is needful to good Project Schedule Governance.
 This includes understanding Lead Time and Lag Time, key parts in making a true project schedule.
 Lead time refers to the time gained by overlapping projects, wherein a follower project begins before its forerunner project is done, often used in finish-to-start planning.

-Defining key terms: Lead time and lag time
+Define lead time and lag time

 What is lead time in project management?